lake-wg/edhoc/draft-ietf-lake-traces.md

 91 ee 31 79 62 df 1d 44 38 c6 64 15 ea a4 ce dd 62 b5 b4 9d 7b b7
 ~~~~~~~~

-R constructs the input needed to derive the EDHOC message_4 key, see {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:
+The Responder constructs the input needed to derive the EDHOC message_4 key, see {{Section 4.1.2 of I-D.ietf-lake-edhoc}}, using the EDHOC hash algorithm:

     K_4   = EDHOC_KDF( PRK_4e3m, 8, TH_4, key_length )
           = HKDF-Expand( PRK_4x3m, info, key_length )

-  where key_length is the key length of the EDHOC AEAD algorithm,
+  where key_length is the key length in bytes for the EDHOC AEAD algorithm,
   and info for K_4 is:

     info =